oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 This section describes the architecture of a JavaScript application that relies on a backend component to handle all OAuth responsibilities and API interactions.
 The BFF has three core responsibilities:

 1. The BFF interacts with the authorization server as a confidential OAuth client
-2. The BFF manages OAuth access and refresh tokens in the context of a cookie-based session, avoiding the direct exposure of any tokens to the JavaScript application
+2. The BFF manages OAuth access and refresh tokens in the context of a cookie-based session, avoiding the direct exposure of any tokens to the browser-based application
-3. The BFF proxies all requests to a resource server, augmenting them with the correct access token before forwarding them to the resource server
+3. The BFF forwards all requests to a resource server, augmenting them with the correct access token before forwarding them to the resource server

 In this architecture, the BFF runs as a server-side component, but it is a component of the frontend application.
 To avoid confusion with other architectural concepts, such as API gateways and reverse proxies, it is important to keep in mind that the BFF becomes the OAuth client for the frontend application.